jbockler/vcr-unused_cassettes/README.md

 This gem provides a way to detect unused [VCR](https://github.com/vcr/vcr) cassettes.
 It is intended to be used in a test suite to ensure that all VCR cassettes are being used.
 You could run this in your CI pipeline to ensure that no cassettes are being left behind.

-Be aware that the recognition of the cassettes that are in use is really basic.
-If you do some more complex stuff this Gem might not be able to detect all cassettes that are in use.
+## Pre-requisites

+This gem currently only is supposed to work with minitest, but rspec and cucumber support is planned.

+The interpretation of which cassettes are being used is pretty simple in the moment.
+Only string literals and some basic use of local variables is interpreted at the moment.
+If you do some more magic with the `VCR.use_cassette` calls, it is possible that you get false positives.

 ## Installation